nnienaber2/conduct/user-agreement.md

 ### 6. Privacy
 Misuse of [Era of Health](terminology.md#eraofhealth) [Users](terminology.md#user) Information is prohibited.

-Any person, entity, or service collecting data from [Era of Health](terminology.md#eraofhealth) must comply with the [Era of Health](terminology.md#eraofhealth) Privacy Statement, particularly in regards to the collection of our [Users](terminology.md#user) Information (as defined in the [Era of Health](terminology.md#eraofhealth) Privacy Statement).
+Any person, entity, or [service](terminology.md#service)collecting data from [Era of Health](terminology.md#eraofhealth) must comply with the [Era of Health](terminology.md#eraofhealth) Privacy Statement, particularly in regards to the collection of our [Users](terminology.md#user) Information (as defined in the [Era of Health](terminology.md#eraofhealth) Privacy Statement).
 If you collect any [Era of Health](terminology.md#eraofhealth) User's Information from [Era of Health](terminology.md#eraofhealth), you agree that you will only use the Information you gather for the purpose for which our User has authorized it.
 You agree that you will reasonably secure any Information you have gathered from [Era of Health](terminology.md#eraofhealth), and you will respond promptly to complaints, removal requests, and "do not contact" requests from [Era of Health](terminology.md#eraofhealth) or [Era of Health](terminology.md#eraofhealth) [Users](terminology.md#user).

 ### 7. Excessive Bandwidth Use
 If we determine your [bandwidth](terminology.md#bandwidth) usage to be significantly excessive in relation to other [Era of Health](terminology.md#eraofhealth) customers, we reserve the right to suspend your [account](terminology.md#account) or throttle your file hosting until you can reduce your [bandwidth](terminology.md#bandwidth) consumption.